Francis Davy Longe

 Francis Davy Longe (25 September 1831 – 20 February 1910) was an English first-class cricketer, lawyer, anti-classical economist and inspector for the Local Government Board.

 Early life and family

-Longe was born in September 1831 at Coddenham Vicarage in Suffolk to the Rev. John Longe.
+Longe was born on 25 September 1831 at Coddenham Vicarage in Suffolk, the second son of the Rev. R. Longe.
 Longe was educated at Harrow School where he boarded at The Head Master’s.
 Longe later attended Oriel College, Oxford where he graduated with a BA in 1854.
-Longe was a student at Inner Temple and was called to the bar on 30 April 1858.
-Longe's ancestor was Pocahontas.
+Longe was a student at Inner Temple and was called to the bar on 30 April 1858, serving on the eastern circuit.
+Longe was a descendant of Pocahontas.

 Cricket

 At Harrow and Oxford, Longe excelled at cricket, eventually becoming the captain of Harrow School Cricket XI team, playing at the famous Eton v Harrow match held annually at Lord's Cricket Ground between 1847 and 1850.
 At Oxford, Longe played first-class cricket for Oxford University team between 1850 and 1851 and Marylebone Cricket Club.